arswe/arswe/README.md

 📫  How to reach me: mailto: abdurrahmansoftw@gmail.com <br/>

 <br/>
-More It has always been my passion to learn new things, explore new ideas and thoughts and emphasized on self-development.
-It has always been my focus on every available opportunity to improve myself skills.
-I want to pursue my goals with dedication, sincerity, honesty and hard work.
+It has always been my passion to learn new things, explore new ideas and thoughts, and emphasize on self-development.
+I have always focused on every available opportunity to improve my skills.
+I want to pursue my goals with dedication, sincerity, honesty, and hard work.

 #### Languages